panasasinc/minio/README.md

 [![MinIO](https://raw.githubusercontent.com/minio/minio/master/.github/logo.svg?sanitize=true)](https://min.io)

+This is a fork of MinIO created by [Panasas®](https://www.panasas.com/) for deployment on top of its [PanFS®](https://www.panasas.com/products/panfs/) parallel file system.

 MinIO is a High Performance Object Storage released under GNU Affero General Public License v3.0.
 It is API compatible with Amazon S3 cloud storage service.
 Use MinIO to build high performance infrastructure for machine learning, analytics and application data workloads.

 This README provides quickstart instructions on running MinIO on bare metal hardware, including container-based installations.
 For Kubernetes environments, use the [MinIO Kubernetes Operator](https://github.com/minio/operator/blob/master/README.md).